oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

  1. Decide which Disclosures to release to the Verifier, obtaining proper End-User consent if necessary.
  2. Assemble the SD-JWT for presentation, including the Issuer-signed JWT and the selected Disclosures.
- 3. If Key Binding is required, create a Key Binding JWT and add it to the SD-JWT for Presentation.
+ 3. If Key Binding is required, create a Key Binding JWT and add it to the SD-JWT for presentation.
- 4. Send the SD-JWT for Presentation to the Verifier.
+ 4. Send the SD-JWT for presentation to the Verifier.

 ## Verification by the Verifier  {#verifier_verification}